adilarshidin/it-company-addresses/README.md

 ## Supported countries

 View the `data` directory to refer to a list corresponding to each of the countries.
+Number in the brackets means the amount of companies for that country that are recorded here.

-- Spain
+- Spain (488)